New Student FAQ

 Where can I purchase finger cymbals?
 What kind should I get?

-If you do choose to go with another brand of finger cymbals, make sure you purchase good quality ones.
-If you buy cheaply produced finger cymbals, they will be difficult to play, the sound will not be pleasing to you, and you won’t want to practice!
+If you do choose to go with another brand of finger cymbals, make sure you purchase as good a quality as you can afford.
+Like any instrument, the more cheaply produced instruments are more difficult to play, the sound will not be pleasing to you, and you won’t want to practice!
 Most “import stores”, such as Cost Plus or similar, carry terrible quality prop pieces and are not appropriate instruments for serious playing.
 Most important, make sure your chosen style has two slots for the elastic, and can accommodate 1/4″ elastic.
 Finger cymbals with two wide slots and good quality elastic will stay on your fingers better, which helps you play more confidently.

 All about baring your belly (or not):